Descendents of Latvian citizens are:

 An application for a child (up to 15 years of age) must be signed by the child’s lawful representative.

-Legalisation of the document is not required for public documents issued in Member States of the European Union, Member States of the European Economic Area or the Swiss Confederation and intended for use in Latvia.
+Legalisation is not required for public documents issued by the countries of the European Union, European Economic Area, the United Kingdom of Great Britain and Northern Ireland (except for its overseas territories) or issued by the Swiss Confederation that are provided for use in Latvia.

 Information about the legalisation of documents may be found at: